 This boundary is part of the product, not a footnote.
 Agent developers routinely work with internal schemas, customer workflows, proprietary tools, and sensitive traces.
 They should be able to inspect the code, run locally, disable network behavior, and choose exactly what leaves the machine.

-Agent Studio Open is open source because the debugging layer for agent reliability should be inspectable.
-If a tool is going to sit between a model and the systems it can call, developers should be able to understand its assumptions.
+Agent Studio Open is intended to be inspectable because the debugging layer for agent reliability should not be a black box.
+If a tool is going to sit between a model and the systems it can call, developers should be able to inspect its assumptions, source revision, license, runtime boundary, and released artifacts.

 What Ships With It